dasch-swiss/dsp-api/docs/05-internals/development/testing.md

 You can debug unit tests directly in your IDE.

-For debugging the integration test locally with `sbt` or you IDE you need to have a fresh SIPI container build:
+For debugging the integration tests locally with `sbt` or your IDE you need to have a fresh SIPI container build:

 ```shell
 make docker-build-sipi-image